Rod Hill: Los Angeles Raiders

 After the players went on a strike on the third week of the 1987 season, those games were canceled (reducing the 16 game season to 15) and the NFL decided that the games would be played with replacement players.
 Hill was signed to be a part of the Los Angeles Raiders replacement team, that was given the mock name "Masqueraiders" by the media.
 He went on to start all three games at cornerback and stayed a few weeks after the strike ended, before being released.

-Winnipeg Blue Bombers (CFL)
+Winnipeg Blue Bombers

 Hill signed with the Winnipeg Blue Bombers of the Canadian Football League in May of 1988, where he became a dominant player.
 He was the team's starting cornerback for 5 seasons and was part of two Grey Cups championships.
 He received CFL All-Star honors in 1989 and 1990.

 He retired at the end of the 1992 season, with team records for most career interceptions (47), most interceptions in one game (5) and career blocked punts (8).
 In 1996, he was inducted into the Winnipeg Football Club Hall of Fame.